theptrk/learnhapi/README.md

 - Hapi does not allow conflicting routes!

-> New favorite error -> Error: New rout: 1 conflicts with existing: /
+> New favorite error -> Error: New route: / conflicts with existing: /

 - Helpers can be useful for templating